GophTheGreat/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-a-Sketch

-Odin Project #4
+The Odin Project #4

-More javascript practice.
+Etch-a-Sketch program written in Javascript.